Ignatius997/WWW_blok1/enhanced_markdown.md

 ### Duckduckgo results about Philidor Defense

-Learn about the chess opening 1.e4 e5 2.Nf3 d6, named after François-André Danican Philidor.
-Find out its history, main lines, variations, and examples of play.
+The Philidor Defence (or Philidor's Defence) is a chess opening characterised by the moves: 1. e4 e5 2.
+Nf3 d6 The opening is named after the famous 18th-century player François-André Danican Philidor, who advocated it as an alternative to the common 2...Nc6.
+His original idea was to challenge White's centre by the pawn thrust ...f7-f5.
+Today, the Philidor is known as a solid but passive .

 Video:
 [![](https://tse1.mm.bing.net/th?id=OVP.Z3t0FhlzA8cOwY8GWCrkTQHgFo&pid=Api)](https://www.youtube.com/watch?v=bZtFxf-oDR8)